georgi/shinmun/README.md

 * AJAX comment system with PHP JSON file storage
 * Integration of WMD-Markdown Editor for commenting

 ### Quickstart

-Install the gem by typing:
+Install the gem:

     gem install shinmun

+Download and extract the example blog from my [github repository][3].

-Issue the following commands and you will see an example blog on `http://localhost:3000`:
+Issue the following commands and you will see the blog on `http://localhost:3000`:

-    cd example
+    cd shinmun-example
     shinmun server

 ### Writing Posts